lbajolet/PEP8-examples/week1/README.md

 Declare a String non null-terminated (`x00`)

-Below, declare a `WORD` initialized with value 41.
+Below, declare a `.BYTE` initialized with value 41.

 Print the String using STRO.